Opendigitalradio/ODR-AudioEnc/README.md

 Usage of MOT Slideshow and DLS
 ==============================

-MOT Slideshow is a new feature, which has been tested on several receivers and using [XPADxpert](http://www.basicmaster.de/xpadxpert/), but is still a work in progress.

 *mot-encoder* reads images from the specified folder, and generates the PAD data for the encoder.
 This is communicated through a fifo to the encoder.
 It also reads DLS from a file, and includes this information in the PAD.

+It can read all file formats supported by ImageMagick, and by default resizes them to 320x240 pixels, and compresses them as JPEG.
+If the input file is already a JPEG file of the correct size, and smaller than 50kB, it is sent without further compression.
+If the input file is a PNG that satisfies the same criteria, it is transmitted as PNG without any recompression.

 *dabplus-enc* can insert the PAD data from mot-encoder into the bitstream.
 The mp2 encoder [toolame-dab](https://github.com/Opendigitalradio/toolame-dab)